AWS-Community-Nordics/awscommunitynordics.org/README.md

 ### Prerequisites

-Install [Ruby and Bundler](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) if you don't have them already.
+Install Ruby 3.1.3 and Bundler if you don't have them already.

 ### Install jekyll locally on your computer
 This Netlify site is configured to be published from the `/docs` folder on the `master` branch.
 Change directory to that folder `cd docs`.